KodeFoxx-Projects/Studying-CSharpDesignPatterns-LyndaDotCom/Source/Kodefoxx.CommonDesignPatterns.Builder/README.md

 - Hold control over creation and how a user can created an object.

 ### Example of builder pattern in .NET Framework
-The `StringBuilder` is a good example of a class that builds or constructs an object via a given API:
+The `StringBuilder` is a good example of a class that builds or constructs an object via a given API.
+--> **Code example:**
 ```
    var message = "Hello!";
    var stringBuilder = new StringBuilder();